Learn

 Do I need Rizzler for tournament planning?

 You can plan on paper or a spreadsheet, but the math gets complicated when plans change mid-tournament.
 Rizzler's tournament planner recalculates automatically.
-It's on the Pro plan ($14.99/mo).
+It's available on the Pro plan ($12.99/mo) and Club.
 Compare plans →

 Read Next